iambasill/GadaHQ/README.md

 Before you begin, ensure you have the following installed:
 - Node.js (>= 14.0.0)
 - npm or yarn
-- MongoDB or your preferred database
+- mysql or your preferred database

 ## 📦 Installation